 Loose Toner Particles on the Page

 You may sometimes find particles of loose toner on your printed page.

-If this occurs, it may be due to the cartridge have been filled with toner that is not compatible for your printer.
-Remove it from the printer, if you have a similar printer that will accept the same cartridge, install it in the other and try a test print otherwise if you don't a similar printer try a new cartridge.
+If this occurs, it may be due to the cartridge has been filled with toner that is not compatible for your printer.
+Remove it from the printer, if you have a similar printer that will accept the same cartridge, install it in the other and try a test print otherwise if you don't have a similar printer, try a new cartridge.
 If the problem disappears, you'll need to replace the defective toner cartridge.

 If the issue is still occurring, the toner cartridge is not issue, you will need to replace the Fuser Assembly Unit in your printer.
 The fuser has a halogen lamp or element inserted in the center of the fuser roller which is not working properly.

 Constant Low Toner Warnings

 If you've recently replaced your toner cartridge, or not used it for very long, it can be frustrating to receive constant warnings about low toner.

 This may be due to the toner not being evenly distributed.
 Try rocking the cartridge from side to side for a while before reinserting it.
 Print a test page to see if the problem still occurs.